So last year, I joked that the unschooled version of a seventh-grade-ish curriculum plan for 2012-13 was the worst title for a blog post ever.

 In some ways, this is both the hardest and easiest subject to explain.

 We’ll read books – lots.
 We’ll talk about them.
-We’ll encourage Sarah’s writing, spelling and comprehension abilities as they come up naturally.
+We’ll encourage Ashar’s writing, spelling and comprehension abilities as they come up naturally.
 In large part, the biggest key to strengthening her spelling and writing has been her passion for online multi-player games like Minecraft and World of Warcraft!

 As with our other subjects, we don’t create assignments in this area.
-But between 4-H projects, things Sarah does for fun and her own day-to-day use of language, I’m sure we’ll have more than enough to satisfy our state’s portfolio requirements for writing!
+But between 4-H projects, things Ashar does for fun and her own day-to-day use of language, I’m sure we’ll have more than enough to satisfy our state’s portfolio requirements for writing!

 Specifically this year, some of the things that I think will come up: